ronniross/eco-benchmark/whitepaper.md

 2025
 ```

-Finish of README.md file which needed to be added also within the whitepaper for context-processing of the file as non contextualized piece of information.
+Finish of README.md file which needed to be added also within the whitepaper for context-processing of the file as a non contextualized piece of information.

 ## Expanded Concepts, additional research context and journaling.